Planning

 Plans affecting Aylsham and planning permission applications are listed here.

-The Planning Committee considers all planning applications and agendas and minutes can be seen HERE
+The Planning Committee considers all planning applications.

 The Role of the Town Council